What is a project charter? (+ project charter template)

 Separate the sections of your charter using tables, to make your document easier to scan and digest.

-We suggest using a project charter template.
+We suggest using a simple project charter template.

 Don’t worry — you don’t have to lose your precious time creating such a template.